Close

 On-the-Go Medical Alert with GPS

 The On-the-Go Medical Alert with GPS, also called the Kelsi, is the most basic on-the-go medical alert system from Alert1.
 While the on-the-go unit doesn’t have fall detection built into the system, you can add it for an additional $10 more per month during checkout.
-Without fall detection, it costs $38.95 if you pay monthly and $29.95 per month if you pay annually.
+Without fall detection, it costs $38.95 if you pay monthly, or $29.95 per month if you pay annually.

 A standout feature of this model is its 30-day battery life (after charging for three hours), compared to the other on-the-go options that offer 16 days of maximum battery life.
-A longer lasting battery can provide you peace of mind for you or your loved one, as well as provide an extra layer of security since you won’t have to take it off and recharge it as often.
+A longer lasting battery provides an extra layer of security since you won’t have to take it off and recharge it as often.

-Approximately the weight of a pencil, this lightweight device is worn around your neck and provides protection when you’re on the move—whether you’re running errands, visiting with friends, or simply taking a walk.
-The built-in GPS is able to verify your location, so in the event of an emergency, emergency services will be able to find you if you’re unconscious or unable to tell monitoring center staff your address.
-This model uses a cellular connection to pinpoint your location rather than a landline, which could be a dealbreaker for some.
+Approximately the weight of a pencil, this lightweight device is worn around your neck and provides protection when you’re on the move—whether you’re running errands, visiting with friends, or taking a walk.
+The built-in GPS is able to verify your location, so in the event of an emergency, emergency services will be able to find you if you’re unconscious or unable to tell monitoring center staff your location.

 On-the-Go Medical Alert System with GPS and Fall Detection